Magi Otsri: Biography

-Magi Otsri was born in Haifa to Natela and Yosef Otsri (formerly Ocherashvili), who immigrated to Israel from Georgia in 1973.
+Magi Otsri was born in Haifa to Natela and Yosef Otsri (formerly Ocherashvili), Sephardic Jews who immigrated to Israel from Georgia in 1973.
 She grew up in the Neve Paz neighborhood and later moved to Neve Sha'anan, Tel Aviv.
 Otsri served in the Israel Defense Forces (IDF) as a clerk in a fighter squadron.

 After completing her military service, Otsri studied law at Tel Aviv University, working as a research assistant to Professor Daphne Barak-Erez during her undergraduate studies.
 She interned at the law firm S. Horowitz & Co.

 Otsri holds a PhD in law from Tel Aviv University.
 During her doctoral studies, she was a fellow at the "Buchmann Faculty of Law's Meiter Center for Law and Humanities."
 Her dissertation focused on the topic of "The Morality and Legality of Offensive Humor."

 Otsri is a graduate of acting studies at Gal Amitai’s Acting Studio.
 She also completed a workshop in the Chubbuck acting technique.

 Otsri has publicly shared that she experienced a sexual assault at age six and was diagnosed with bipolar disorder in 2020.
 During a manic episode, she completed her 300-page dissertation in a month and a half.